O-I-X/OmxHwPlayer/README.md

 - video files and images have to be in subfolders Idle, Timed and Videos in the players work directory (~/OmxHwPlayer) or in the root of an USB jump drive
-- when using a USB jump drive, add its UUID to the fstab file to allow auto mounting during boot directly under /media.
+- when using an USB jump drive, the system has to auto-mount such drives (ie. using udev.rules) or you have to add the drives UUID to the fstab file to allow mounting during boot-up directly under /media.
   (ie. UUID=A3C0-96B1   /media   auto  nosuid,nodev,nofail,noatime  0 0)
 - you must add 'usb' as parameter to start the player using the videos from the jump drive (i.e. by adding it to the 'gohw'-alias in